 For distributed TOEs each component is not required to store generated audit data locally but the overall TOE needs to be able to store audit data locally.
-Each component must at least provide the ability to temporarily buffer audit information locally to ensure that audit records are preserved in case of network connectivity issues (for details see also chap.
-6.3.3).
+Each component must at least provide the ability to temporarily buffer audit information locally to ensure that audit records are preserved in case of network connectivity issues.
 Buffering audit information locally, does not necessarily involve non-volatile memory: audit information could be buffered in volatile memory.
 However, the local storage of audit information in the sense of FAU\STG\EXT.1.3 needs to be done in non-volatile memory.
 For every component which performs local storage of audit information, the behaviour when local storage is exhausted needs to be described.
 For every component which is buffering audit information instead of storing audit information locally itself, it needs to be described what happens in case the buffer space is exhausted.